ARMOR (ARMOR) Price Hits $0.0020 on Top Exchanges

-ARMOR (ARMOR) traded up 0% against the dollar during the 1-day period ending at 21:00 PM Eastern on November 12th.
-One ARMOR token can now be purchased for about $0.0020 or 0.00000005 BTC on cryptocurrency exchanges.
-During the last seven days, ARMOR has traded 0% lower against the dollar.
-ARMOR has a market cap of $142,060.89 and $38.98 worth of ARMOR was traded on exchanges in the last day.
+ARMOR (ARMOR) traded up 0.2% against the dollar during the twenty-four hour period ending at 11:00 AM E.T. on November 18th.
+During the last seven days, ARMOR has traded 0.1% higher against the dollar.
+One ARMOR token can now be purchased for approximately $0.0020 or 0.00000005 BTC on popular cryptocurrency exchanges.
+ARMOR has a total market capitalization of $142,212.90 and $38.98 worth of ARMOR was traded on exchanges in the last day.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.